 Some sources state this figure is based on the IPREM which stands for “Public Multiple Effects Income Indicator” used by the Spanish Government for various financial calculations.

-However, this table was supplied to us by local, trusted lawyers in 2021:
+This table was supplied to us by local, trusted lawyers back in 2021:

 - All financial proof needs to be in Spanish and stamped by the issuing Spanish bank